CogSciPrag/LLM-implications/00_overview.markdown

 #### 2. Testing statistical world knowledge and pragmatic ability in LLMs
 - A recent paper by Rohde et al. ([2022](https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00058/112494/This-Better-Be-Interesting-A-Speaker-s-Decision-to)) investigated human expectations of relevance of information via a simple behavioral experiment.
-- The goal of this project is to investigate whether LLMs have can be coerced to reproduced the human data, i.e., to see whether there is a sense in which LLMs have internalized statistical world knowledge and expectations of what counts as an appropriate, relevant communicative act.
+- The goal of this project is to investigate whether LLMs have can be coerced to reproduce the human data, i.e., to see whether there is a sense in which LLMs have internalized statistical world knowledge and expectations of what counts as an appropriate, relevant communicative act.
-- The paper showed examples like this one to human participants (all material is included in the paper) and ask them to select one of two numbers as the missing piece in a test sentence:
+- The paper showed examples like this one to human participants (all material is included in the paper) and asked them to select one of two numbers as the missing piece in a test sentence:
   - *Context*: Liam is a man from the US.
 Liam lives down the street from Rebecca.
-  - *Test sentence*: Rebecca thinks / announced to me that Liam has ...
+  - *Test sentence*: Rebecca thinks / announces to me that Liam has ...
 T-shirts.
   - *Task question:* Choose the number which is more likely: 21 vs 29
-- The paper found that human decision makers are sensitive to the context (thinks/ announced to me, etc.) in the sense that unsolicited communicative acts raise the expectations of newsworthiness, which in turn corresponds to statistical unexpectedness (a higher number than one would normally expect).
+- The paper found that human decision makers are sensitive to the context (thinks/ announces to me, etc.) in the sense that unsolicited communicative acts raise the expectations of newsworthiness, which in turn corresponds to statistical unexpectedness (a higher number than one would normally expect).
-- **Goal:** Test common LLMs for their ability to reproduced human decisions for experiments 1-3 from Rohde et al.'s paper.
+- **Goal:** Test common LLMs for their ability to reproduce human decisions for experiments 1-3 from Rohde et al.'s paper.
   - Start with zero-shot prompting.
   - Add appropriate instructions, possibly examples with Chain-of-Thought prompting.
 - **Possible extension:** Use LangChain to create a "pragmatic reasoning agent" in which (what you think are) relevant Chain-of-Thought steps are individually carried out by different calls to the LLM.